20453 - VENTURE CAPITAL AND VALUATION

 The learning experience of this course is based on a mix of in-person and online lectures, mostly interactive.

-- The lectures consist of both academic materials and of illustrations taken from actual business situations that are commented and discussed.
+- Lectures consist of both academic materials and of illustrations taken from actual business situations that are commented and discussed.
 Academic materials are mostly explained and discussed in interactive sessions, which may also address actual business examples.

 - Instant polls are used to provide discussion material and to verify how the class is learning new concepts.